DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * The official [Python tutorial](\href{https://docs.python.org/3.4/tutorial/introduction.html) is very good.
 It's also a good idea to get used to reading official documentation like this.
 There are times when it's unavoidable.

-*Zed shaw's [Python the Hard Way](http://learnpythonthehardway.org/book/) is also quite good, but you need to have Python set up yourself to do it.
+* Zed Shaw's [Python the Hard Way](http://learnpythonthehardway.org/book/) is also quite good, but you need to have Python set up yourself to do it.
 Ignore the sales pitch, you can use it for free.
 Just keep clicking on the NEXT button to the right.

 * [CodingBat](http://codingbat.com/python) has a great collection of exercises.
 Runs online.

-* Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) is also quite good.
+* Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) is a little formal for our taste, but you might find that refreshing.
 You can buy it or access the pdf for free.
-It's a little formal for our taste, but you might find that refreshing.

-Most of these sources go well beyond what we do in this chapter, but we'll catch up with most of this material in the near future.
+Most of these sources go well beyond what we do in this chapter, but we'll catch up with most of this material in the next chapter.

 <!-- http://tutorial.djangogirls.org/en/python_introduction/index.html -->